Make Your Own RV Black Tank Cleaning Bombs

 All in all, that was a long way of saying: citric acid is safe for your RV black tank!
 And you’ve probably been putting some in your tanks all along.

-Without further ado, let’s make the RV Black Tank Cleaning Bombs!
+Without further ado, let’s make the best homemade RV holding tank treatment!

 You’ll notice a bit of fizzy action when you add the water.
 This is normal.